-Operating Procedures Pre-a activity Check 1 Check weather Forecast for the day.
+Operating Procedures Pre-a nctivity Check 1 Check weather Forecast for the day.
 2 Communicate with MiCamp Manager and/or Lead Instructor to highlight safety considerations for the day.
-3 Re-familiarise with the SOP 4 Visual check of vehicle (Warrant, Rego, trailer) and equipment as per equipment check.
-5 Communicate with group leader (about location, times, equipment & clothing for the day).
-Setu p 1 Drive to location and check area for hazards and wind/wave conditions, contact office (& group) if location needs to change.
+3 Re-familiarise with the SOP.
+4 Visual check of vehicle (Warrant, Rego, Trailer) and equipment as per equipment check.
+5 Communicate with the group leader (about location, times, equipment & clothing for the day).
+Setu 1 Drive to location and check the area for hazards and wind/wave conditions, contact office (& group) if location needs to change.
 2 Set up equipment for participant arrival.
 3 Select appropriate location.
-Instr uctor Brief to Adult Assistants 1 Communicate with Adult assistant the expectation of their role.
+Instr uctor Brief to Adult Assistants 1 Communicate with the adult assistant about the expectation of their role.
 2 If there are participants requiring higher supervision or assistance separate adults need to work with them.
 3 Assistants are to assist with group management as needed.
 Instr uctor Brief to Participants 1 Gather participants and show them the general area.
 Disclose and discuss key risks.
 2 Give clear instructions of what you expect from them and what they can expect from the session.
 3 When the whistle is blown, they must stop and look to the instructor for instructions.
-Oper rating Instructions 1 Group to create a raft out of the materials provided 2 Distribute and fit PFD's.
-(Instructor to check of everyone's PFD before they can go into the water.
-3 Use raft to manoeuvre around course (for example: marker buoy in water & back) 4 Deconstruct raft and return equipment.
-5 Count group members often ensure that no one is missing, and all have returned.
-Debr ief suggestions (when possible) 1 Ask participants what they learnt, what challenges they faced and what they want to practice more 2 Reflect on any techniques learnt (knots or lashings etc) 3 Get feedback from group.
-Note down any pertinent information.

-1 Gather all gear up and thetet that it is all returned.
-Note any bloken of damaged gear 2 Get the last group of the day to help pack up the equipment 3 Walk the area for lost property and rubbish 4 Park the trailer/vehicle behind the workshop and unload any equipment.
-Pause activity if 1 Participant gets separated from their group or starts struggling.
+Oper ating Instructions 1 The group is to create a raft out of the materials provided.
+2 Distribute and fit PFD's.
+Instructor to check everyone's PFD before they can go into the water.
+3 Use raft to manoeuvre around course (for example: marker buoy in water & back).
+4 Deconstruct raft and return equipment.
+5 Count group members often to ensure that no one is missing, and all have returned.
+Debr ief suggestions (when possible) 1 Ask participants what they learnt, what challenges they faced and what they want to practice more.
+2 Reflect on any techniques they learnt (knots or lashings etc).
+3 Get feedback from the group.
+Note down any revelant information.
+Closi ng Down the Activity 1 Gather all gear and check that it is all returned.
+Note any broken or damaged gear.
+2 Get the last group of the day to help pack up the equipment.
+3 Walk the area for lost property and rubbish.
+4 Park the trailer/vehicle behind the workshop and unload any equipment. e activity if 1 Participant gets separated from their group or starts struggling.
 2 Beware of temperature and the symptoms of cold/hypothermia or heat.
-3 Halt activity at any time if conditions or people become unsafe (Including emotional safety!)
-4 Pause activity if anyone get Injury.
+3 Halt activity at any time conditions or people become unsafe (Including emotional safety!)
+4 Pause activity if anyone gets Injured.